QuillsIsCurrentlySus/Python-Avatar-Creator/README.md

 # Python Avatar Creator
 A simple program that lets you create your own little avatar and put em into a little text file!
-Free free to modify it however you see fit!
+Feel free to modify it however you see fit!

 Video Tutorials Coming Soon!